 - Will be eligible to compete for other GCFI awards.

 - Must attend the entire GCFI, and will receive the award during the student award presentation at the GCFI meeting, with possible media.

 The proposed presentation and paper should be on current or proposed study on fish aggregations, addressing any of the following themes.

 1. Education and Information

 An important aspect of SCRFAs work is to significantly increase awareness of what fish aggregations are, why they are important for fish reproduction, coral reef health and as a basis for fisheries, why there are concerns over their future, and to highlight a range of solutions to ensure their long-term persistence.
 We believe that one of the biggest obstacles to better use of fisheries resources, including aggregating species, in many countries is a fundamental lack of understanding of how they work.
-For example, it is still believed in some areas that if catches decline locally the fish are still around but have moved elsewhere.
-Such misconceptions can make steps towards good management difficult.

 2. Research and Monitoring